toa-io/toa/documentation/contributing/cycle.md

 commit message convention.

-In case a commit message is not enough to fully describe the request, then it should become an independent iteration of the Cycle without blocking current.
+In case a commit message is not enough to fully describe the request, then it should become an inassociated iteration of the Cycle without blocking current.
 Thereby, problem decomposition will continue until it compose a decision tree with elementary leaves described with a commit message.

 #### Example